Tenkir/vanmoof-s2-user-manual/README.md

 ### My bike is not charging when plugged in

-See the [Scortched Charcer Connector Section](smartCartridge.md#scortched-charger-connector) for a potential solution.
+See the [Scortched Charger Connector Section](smartCartridge.md#scortched-charger-connector) for a potential solution.